St. Katharinental railway station

 St. Katharinental railway station (Bahnhof St. Katharinental) is a railway station in Diessenhofen, in the Swiss canton of Thurgau.
-It is an intermediate stop on the Lake line and is served by local trains only.
+It is an intermediate stop on the Lake Line and is served as a request stop by local trains only.
 It takes its name from the former Dominican monastery of St. Katharinental, located 650 m north of the station.

 Services

 St. Katharinental is served by the S1 of the St. Gallen S-Bahn: